Computing the Intensity Upper Limit for an Unresolved Source

 aprates uses Bayesian statistics to compute the background-marginalized, posterior probability distribution for source intensity, assuming non-informative prior distributions for background and source intensity (for details on the algorithm, see the Background Marginalized X-ray Source Intensity memo).
 The posterior distribution can be used to determine intensity value and confidence bounds or intensity upper limit.

-you want to calculate the intensity upper limit for a source within a specified aperture.
+To calculate the intensity upper limit for a source within a specified aperture.

 - Get Started